 The nearest airports to this region are Pisa, Genova or Firenze.
 Milan is around two hours away by train, so it’s not difficult to arrive here by any means.
 Walking is the main activity in this region, and some of the coastal trails are known as the best in Europe.
 To walk around you need to purchase a pass, which is around 7.50 Euros currently – quite the bargain!
 These passes are available from any of the local information offices in the villages.
 And remember bring your best walking shoes to enjoy these beautiful sceneries.

-Where to Stay in Cinque Terre and Your Personal Interests
+1. Monterosso, Where to Stay in Cinque Terre with Family

 We mentioned Manarola, and this is the best place to stay if you really want to get away from it all and stay somewhere totally serene and quiet.
 Most visitors to Manarola are just passing through on foot, so you’re sure to enjoy the beach space and serenity of the landscapes.
 Art lovers will love this particular village too, with an interesting art gallery to while away a few hours in.